Isur/ts-start/readme.md

 # Dependencies

-This starter is using `swc` for compiling app.
-To run hot reload development there is `nodemon` watching generated `.js` files, `chokidar` used with `swc` to compile, and `concurrently` to run together compiler and app.
+This starter is using `tsc` and `tsc-alias` for compiling app.
+To run hot reload development there is `nodemon` watching generated `.js` files, and `concurrently` to run together compiler and app.

 For static code checking there is `eslint` with plugins and `prettier`.